Do you ever feel overburdened by the weight of all the things you have to get done during the day or during the week?

 As the name suggests, Focuster is all about helping professionals “Focus” on a bunch of work-related activities for their entire team.
 It is a complete visual overhaul of your typical day-to-day activities alongside flawless integration with Google Calendar for efficient appendage of those tasks.

 Professional activities sort out all your appointments throughout the week.
-It is like having a secretary, but with a more visually appeasing approach.
-The window pane is divided into 3 different columns by default.
+It is like having a secretary, but with a more visually appealing approach.
+The windowpane is divided into 3 different columns by default.
 At the extreme left side, Focuster shows a To-Do List.
 Then there are active tasks in the middle panel, while the right panel shows a date wise categorization of the entire schedule which is great for getting things done planner.

 You can find out more details at the official Focuster website.